-(10) On an application under subsection (9) the court may-

-- (a) having regard to the applicant's character, his conduct since the disqualification was imposed and any other circumstances of the case, grant or refuse the application; and - (b) order the applicant to pay all or any part of the costs of the application, and, where an application in respect of the order is refused, no further application in respect of that order shall be made before the end of the period of one year beginning with the date of the refusal.
+- (10) On an application under subsection (9) the court may- - (a) having regard to the applicant's character, his conduct since the disqualification was imposed and any other circumstances of the case, grant or refuse the application; and - (b) order the applicant to pay all or any part of the costs of the application, and, where an application in respect of the order is refused, no further application in respect of that order shall be made before the end of the period of one year beginning with the date of the refusal.

-(11) An officer appointed by the C.A.V.O. may inspect any premises where a dog to which this section applies is being held and any person so appointed under this section may, on producing his authority if so required, enter any such premises at all reasonable times and inspect them and any dog found there for the purpose of ascertaining that the provisions of this Law have been complied with.

-(12) Whoever wilfully obstructs or delays a person in the exercise of his power of entry or inspection under this section is guilty of an offence.

-46. Whoever suffers any ferocious dog to be at large or who sets on or urges any Ferocious dogs dog to attack, worry or put in fear any person or domestic or protected animal is guilty of an offence and liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.
+- (11) An officer appointed by the C.A.V.O. may inspect any premises where a dog to which this section applies is being held and any person so appointed under this section may, on producing his authority if so required, enter any such premises at all reasonable times and inspect them and any dog found there for the purpose of ascertaining that the provisions of this Law have been complied with. - (12) A person who wilfully obstructs or delays a person in the exercise of his power of entry or inspection under this section commits an offence. - 46.
+A person who suffers any ferocious dog to be at large or who sets on or Ferocious dogs urges any dog to attack, worry or put in fear any person or domestic or protected animal commits an offence and is liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.

-47. A constable may seize and detain any dog found in a highway or place of Stra public resort which he has reason to believe is a stray and, if the owner can be traced, shall give notice of seizure to the said owner to whom the dog shall be restored upon such owner paying all expenses incurred by its detention.
+47. A constable may seize and detain any dog found in a highway or place of Stray dogs public resort which he has reason to believe is a stray and, if the owner can be traced, shall give notice of seizure to the said owner to whom the dog shall be restored upon such owner paying all expenses incurred by its detention.